Tigranuhi-A/cinema_react/README.md

 #

-Thank you for checking out the React Cinema Project!
+Thank you for checking out the React Movieology Project!
 If you have any questions or suggestions, feel free to open an issue or contact us.
 Happy coding! 🚀